Kohlberg’s theory proposes that there are three levels of moral development, with each level split into two stages.

 Lawrence Kohlberg (1958) agreed with Piaget’s (1932) theory of moral development in principle but wanted to develop his ideas further.

-He used Piaget’s story-telling technique to tell people stories involving moral dilemmas.
-In each case he presented a choice to be considered for example between the rights of some authority and the needs of some deserving individual who is being unfairly treated.
+He used Piaget’s storytelling technique to tell people stories involving moral dilemmas.
+In each case, he presented a choice to be considered, for example, between the rights of some authority and the needs of some deserving individual unfairly treated.